luanoz/ML4FF/README.md

 # ML4FF

-This repo contains the dataset and codes used in the paper “ML4FF: a benchmark for flash flood forecasting”.
+This repo contains the dataset and codes used in the paper “ML4FF: a benchmark for flash flood forecasting” by Jaqueline A. J. P. Soares, Luan C. S. M. Ozelim,Luiz Bacelar, Dimas B. Ribeiro, Stephan Stephany and Leonardo B. L. Santos.

 # Project tree